ymatto/Station-Manager-2/README.md

 The main logic of Station Manager 2 is the `StationManager2.liq` Liquidsoap script file, which runs your playlist-based shows and expects to be able to output to an Icecast server for broadcast.

-The included `docker-compose.yml` makes it easy to start up an example station using dockerized Liquidsoap and Icecast with any additional installation (as long as you have [Docker](https://www.docker.com/)).
-It makes use of the included example json configuration files, and example `icecast.xml`  including Icecast broadcast, which can then be modified to suit.
-Docker-based operation is recommended, but Station Manager 2 can also be configured for use with locally-installed Liquidsoap and Icecast.

 The included Text-To-Speech `TTS_server.rb` script can also be optionally used to enable automated voice synthesis for your station's DJ.
 This script must be run separately from the core docker compose setup.

 > [!NOTE]